President's Committee on Civil Rights

 The President's Committee on Civil Rights was a United States presidential commission established by President Harry Truman in 1946.
 The committee was created by Executive Order 9808 on December 5, 1946, and instructed to investigate the status of civil rights in the country and propose measures to strengthen and protect them.
-After the committee submitted a report of its findings to President Truman, it disbanded in December 1947.
+The committee submitted the report of its findings, entitled To Secure These Rights, to President Truman in December 1947, and Truman proposed comprehensive civil rights legislation to Congress, and ordered antidiscrimination and desegregation throughout the government and armed forces.

+The committee included business, labor, and religious leaders, in addition to scholars.

 History

 The committee was charged with examining the condition of civil rights in the United States, producing a written report of their findings, and submitting recommendations on improving civil rights in the United States.
 In December 1947, the committee produced a 178-page report entitled To Secure These Rights: The Report of the President’s Committee on Civil Rights.
 In the report, it proposed to establish a permanent Civil Rights Commission, Joint Congressional Committee on Civil Rights, and a Civil Rights Division in the Department of Justice; to develop federal protection from lynching; a permanent fair employment practice commission; to abolish poll taxes; and urged other measures.
 Furthermore, the report raised the distinct possibility that the UN Charter from 1945 could also be used as a source of law to fight persistent racial discrimination in the US.

 On July 26, 1948, President Truman advanced the recommendations of the report by signing Executive Order 9980 and Executive Order 9981.
 Executive Order 9980 ordered the desegregation of the federal work force and Executive Order 9981 ordered the desegregation of the armed services.
 He also sent a special message to Congress on February 2, 1948, to implement the recommendations of the President's Committee on Civil Rights.

 The President's Committee on Civil Rights report also paved way for African-American diplomats to break into previously white-dominated positions.
 Under President Truman, Edward R. Dudley would become the first African American given an ambassadorship, in part due to the findings of race-relations from the committee.
 However, these moves were largely done due to a harming of foreign relations due to the United States' race problem.
 Even with the committee's findings, President Truman had trouble acting on his own research, due to domestic backlash.